dseditor/ComfyUI-ListHelper/README.md

 ### Usage Examples

-#### Example 1: Simple Chinese Input
+#### Example 1: Using a Template
 ```
-Input: "一個女孩在咖啡廳"
+User Prompt: "一個女孩在咖啡廳"
+Template: (photography template from Prompt folder)
 Output: "A young woman sitting by the window in a cozy coffee shop, warm afternoon sunlight streaming through large glass windows creating soft shadows, wearing casual outfit, holding a cup of coffee, wooden table with laptop and notebook, blurred background with other customers, shallow depth of field, bokeh effect, warm color temperature, golden hour lighting..."
 ```

-#### Example 2: English Input
+#### Example 2: Custom System Prompt
 ```
-Input: "a cat sitting on a windowsill"
+User Prompt: "a cat sitting on a windowsill"
+Template: "Custom"
+System Prompt: "Describe the scene in poetic detail"
-Output: "A calico cat sitting on a sunlit windowsill, its long fur catching golden-hour light from the right, creating soft shadows across its face and body, wearing a quiet expression of peaceful solitude, surrounded by indoor plants and a wooden bookshelf in the background, shallow depth of field with bokeh-like blur..."
+Output: "A calico cat sitting on a sunlit windowsill, its long fur catching golden-hour light from the right, creating soft shadows across its face and body, wearing a quiet expression of peaceful solitude, surrounded by indoor plants and a wooden bookshelf in the background..."
 ```

 ### Memory Management